lopezdsr/sql-query/sqlref/sql_reference.md

 ```
 {: codeblock}

-Before you start using index management commands, ensure that you set the {{site.data.keyword.cos_short}} location, where the index should be stored.
+Before you start using index management commands, ensure that you set the {{site.data.keyword.cos_short}} location, where the index data should be stored.
 Use the following command:
 ```sql
 -- set the default location for all indexes
 ALTER METAINDEX SET LOCATION cos://us-south/<mybucket>/<mypath>